cgalpin92/project2-potterquiz/README.md

   - I have tested that the correct alert message appears depending on the score the player achieves;
     - If the player achieves 0 correct scores the alert message offers condolences.
-    - If the player achieves some correct scores and some incorrect scores the alert message congratulates the user but suggests they play again and try and beat the score.
+    - If the player achieves some correct scores and some incorrect scores the alert message congratulates the player but suggests they play again and try and beat the score.
     - If the player achieves 10 out of 10 correct they are congratulated but not offered to beat their score as this is not possible.

   - I have tested that when replaying a game: